Adriana Martinez-Smiley

 Adriana Martinez-Smiley (she/they) is the Environment and Indigenous Affairs Reporter for WYSO.

-Adriana's in-depth reporting at WYSO ranges from an investigation into battery burning in Piqua, to an exploration of the hydrogen economy, to a deep dive into the Native American Graves Protection and Repatriation Act.
+Adriana's in-depth reporting at WYSO ranges from an exploration of the hydrogen economy, to a deep dive into the Native American Graves Protection and Repatriation Act, and more.
+Their investigation into battery burning in Piqua was recognized with a first place award for investigative reporting by the Ohio Society of Professional Journalists.

 She also coordinates with The Ohio Newsroom and other environment reporters around Ohio to expand the impact of their reporting.